 - For the B.A. degree, a minimum average of 2.0 is required, both as an overall average in all anthropology courses and in the ANTH 101, 102, and 103 sequence considered separately.

 - At least seven of the upper-division courses submitted for the major must be taken at the University of California, San Diego.
 The seven normally must include ANTH 101, 102, and 103.
 A transfer course may be accepted in lieu of one of these core courses, if, in the opinion of the director of Undergraduate Studies, the content is substantially the same.
 In no case will transfer credit be accepted in lieu of more than one of these courses.

-- All undergraduate majors in anthropology must satisfy the requirements of at least one of the three concentrations—Anthropological Archaeology, Biological Anthropology, and Sociocultural Anthropology.
+- All undergraduate majors in anthropology must select and satisfy the requirments of at least one of the three concentrations—Anthropological Archaeology, Biological Anthropology, and Sociocultural Anthropology.
 Course work is specific to each concentration and described below.

-The Major in Anthropology with Concentration in Archaeology
+The Major in Anthropology with a Concentration in Archaeology

 The department offers a B.A. degree in anthropology with concentration in archaeology.
 A minimum of at least twelve upper-division courses in anthropology are required.
 Specifically, this degree requires:

 - The Anthropology Core Sequence: ANTH 101, 102 and 103. .

 - Three additional four-unit upper-division courses with the prefix ANAR

 - Six additional four-unit, upper-divisional elective courses within the Department of Anthropology